-Dr. Baker is the recipient of a Diversity Investigator Supplement Award from the National Institute of Child & Health Development (NICHD) entitled “Father-Son Sexual Risk Communication and the Influence on HIV Risk Behaviors of African American Male Adolescents,” 5R01HD061061 – 03.
-Dr. Baker is investigating the degree to which African American father figures influence their sons’ beliefs, intentions, and participation in sexual risk behaviors and the feasibility of implementing an HIV/STI prevention program for African American fathers and sons.
-Her long term goal is to design culturally relevant, theory-based, risk reduction interventions to help curtail the rates of HIV and STIs, particularly among youth and women.
+Dr. Baker is investigating the degree to which African American fathers and father figures influence their sons’ beliefs, intentions, and participation in sexual risk behaviors and the feasibility of implementing an HIV/STI prevention program for African American fathers and sons.

 Areas of Expertise

 - Community-Based Participatory Research (CBPR)

 - Adolescent health